kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

    * bash disassociates itself from a session by starting a new session.

-   However, on my system, I observe that bash disables `-hupcl` tty option and hence it doesn't rely on this feature:
+   However, on my system, I observe that bash disables `-hupcl` tty option and hence, it doesn't rely on this feature:

    ```
    stty -a